romanenko1509/gulpBasicTemplate/README.md

 ## How to use:

 1. Clone this repository into your project folder
-2. Run "gulpBasic.command" if you use MacOS.
+2. Run "run.command" if you use MacOS.
 This is a set of commands for the terminal that will receive the necessary npm packages.

 	If you see this message: